 2015-ongoing

 SHATTERING is a participatory performance in which individuals destroy fragile items in a private space.
-It explores the fear of untapped anger and the freedom of release.
-This project highlights the beauty of being present and the euphoria of letting go.
-After the performance the shards are sorted, some are discarded and some used to create works.
-SHATTERING is a reflection on our broken governmental and social systems.
-It asks us as a society to take what functions to create something new and discard the useless.
+It explores the fear of untapped anger and the freedom of release by highlighting the beauty of being present and the euphoria of letting go.
+After the performance, the shards are sorted.
+Some are discarded, and others are used to create works.
+SHATTERING is a reflection of our broken governmental and social systems.
+It asks us as a society to examine what is worth saving and what needs to be left as a relic of an outmoded system.

 ink on 156 lb cold pressed watercolor paper